 The website received over 13,000 page views by 2,536 unique visitors.

 Over 900 individuals provided over 1100 records to the database.

-Location of bat sightings submitted to the bat conservation website and rare species reporting hotline
+Location of bat sightings submitted to the bat conservation website and rare species reporting hotline in 2013.

 Ongoing project since 2013